zokahn/rh-osp-testlab/docs/README.md

 The virt host is based on RHEL8 or CentOS8.
 This section describes which packages are installed and what configuration is in place.
 For clarity the bare, manual configuration is documented, in production environments the focus would be on pushing the configuration via automation.

 The virt host will have:
-- a capable CPU i7
+- a capable CPU like Intel i7
 - 64G+ memory
 - 256GB or SSD where NVME is preferred.
 - a single nic